rohangeorge91/git-push-templates/README.md

 #git-push-templates

-Sample ``Dockerfiles``, and directory structures for writing services that can be deployed via a ``git push`` on a Hasura project.
+Sample ``Dockerfile``s and directory structures for writing services that can be deployed via a ``git push`` on a Hasura project.

 ###How to use this

+1. Clone this repository
-Clone this repository, copy the contents from the relevant language/framework folder.
+2. Copy the contents from the relevant language/framework folder into a new folder
+3. Initialize your git repo in that new folder

-Modify as you want, these are just references!
+Modify as you want, these are just references for starting points!